 Invisible reCAPTCHA is a Google CAPTCHA service that identifies spam traffic without additional input from visitors.
 This technology uses machine learning and risk analysis techniques to analyze web browsing behavior.
 Because of this, visitors will only need to solve a CAPTCHA problem if their browsing patterns appear suspicious.

 While v2 was pretty effective, Google continued to develop a more robust way of curbing spam.
-Introduced in 2018, Invisible reCAPTCHA (or reCAPTCHA v3) uses an internal scoring system to detect abusive traffic and requires no additional user input.
+Enter Invisible reCAPTCHA (or reCAPTCHA v3), which uses an internal scoring system to detect abusive traffic and requires no additional user input.

 Why use Google Invisible reCAPTCHA in WordPress?